patrickcfwhite/project-3/README.md

 ## Potential Future Features

-- At the moment the webpage is not mobile friendly due to time restraints.
+- At the moment, the webpage is not mobile friendly due to time restraints.
 We would hope to apply this in the future to give users the ability to access the app on a tablet or a phone.

 - To be able to allow exisiting users to delete their account.
-Althought users are able to create an account on the database, we do not have a feature if they would like to be removed.
+Although users are able to create an account on the database, we do not have a feature if they would like to be removed.

 ## Lessons Learned